Privacy Policy³

 At a minimum, our contracts must include terms that specify:

-• Acting only on written
+• Acting only on written instructions

-• Those involved in processing the data are subject to a duty of
+• Those involved in processing the data are subject to a duty of confidence

-• Appropriate measures will be taken to ensure the security of the
+• Appropriate measures will be taken to ensure the security of the processing

-• Sub-processors will only be engaged with the prior consent of the controller and under a written
+• Sub-processors will only be engaged with the prior consent of the controller and under a written contract

-• The controller will assist the processor in dealing with subject access requests and allowing data subjects to exercise their rights under
+• The controller will assist the processor in dealing with subject access requests and allowing data subjects to exercise their rights under GDPR.

 • The processor will assist the controller in meeting its GDPR obligations in relation to the security of processing, notification of data breaches and implementation of Data Protection Impact Assessments